 6. Talk to Your Children

 It’s not enough to teach your children and model godly behavior (whew – this parenting stuff is hard work, isn’t it?), but you must talk to your children, as well.
 Ask them what questions they have about God and faith.
 The secular world will be “feeding” your child the worldview which, despite your teaching and training, may cause conflict in your child’s thinking and raise questions about what is true and right.
 Sometimes kids don’t know what questions they have or what to ask.
-I love this article by Christian Mom Thoughts on How to Get Your Kids to Ask More Questions About Their Faith.
-Consider implementing a question night as the author of the article did.
 You can even structure it in a game form to make it more fun for little ones.

 In addition to allowing your children to ask you questions, remember to ask them questions.
 If you are out and about and see something that is in conflict with the Bible or your faith, ask the children how they felt about it.
 Use the conversation as an opportunity to train up your child and reference what the Bible says about what you saw or heard.
 The old (and in my opinion, misguided, adage) – children should be seen not heard should not apply when raising godly children!